CiuK1469/TransLoc/README.md

 Output files
 ------------

-`L2RTA.dat` contains the square of the transient localization length along x and along y.
+`L2RTA.dat` contains the averaged square of the transient localization length along x and along y.
 Length units are specified in `Lattice.inp`.